Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - handling equipment, for example: ropes, cages, halters, warm bedding and fence cutters

 Recovering from a disaster is difficult.
 A conditional grant program can provide financial assistance after emergencies and disasters that cause uninsurable loss and damage.

-Visit Disaster assistance and recovery support for more information.
+Visit Disaster financial assistance and recovery support for more information.

 - Speak to an insurance agent about your specific needs.